 - Conference participation helped to combat feelings of professional isolation.

-These empirical findings seem to confirm considerable anecdotal evidence regarding the value of professional conferences for ELT professionals, and hint at the need for increased support by employers to make conference participation easier.
+These empirical findings appear to confirm considerable anecdotal evidence regarding the value of professional conferences for language teachers.
+They also hint at the need for increased support by employers to make conference participation easier.

 And a request…